-The proposed view of Genesis 6 – fallen angels had a spiritual relationship with the leaders of the earth prior to the flood.
+Fallen angels had a spiritual relationship with the leaders of the earth prior to the flood.
 The leaders of that time were the Sons of God when connected to the demonic realm in this view.
 They sought control of people and territories through rituals with these demons.
 The offspring of the Sons of God were the “mighty men of renown” that brought forward traditions of demonic worship and ancestor worship.
 This is the view that has support of many passages describing post-flood interaction between leaders and the demonic realm of false gods.

 It was common in ancient times for kings to take as many wives as possible to expand their control and land regions.
 This unnatural power is an important aspect to consider from Genesis 6:1-4 with the rise of the city-state system.
 The practice of taking multiple wives is not utilized by leaders as it was long ago, yet the desire for control of territories remains.
 De Coulanges thoroughly describes this evolution in his book, The Ancient City.

 Traditions of the expanded city-state continued after the flood as depicted by monuments and writings in stone tablets from post-diluvian history.
 It did not take long for the Tower of Babel event to re-institute these practices.
 Later, leaders like Naram-Sin of Akkad emerged as “God-King of the Universe.”